 Talent performs step

-Talent performs step
+Talent performs step Video editor: Shot with 5.5.1

 Talent performs step

-Talent performs step
+Talent performs step Video editor: Shot with 5.5.3

-Talent performs step
+Talent performs step Video editor: Shot with 5.5.3

 Summary

 CFSE staining is a useful technique for tracking immune cell proliferation over time.
 The intensity of the stain diminishes as cells divide, allowing discrimination of cell populations based on their rates of proliferation.
 Proliferation assays are frequently used in immunology to determine the degree of activation of cells.
 They are also performed in oncology diagnostics to determine tumor aggressiveness in patients.